siraajkudtarkar/CS167/Labs/Lab9/CS167-Lab9.md

 	at org.apache.spark.storage.StorageUtils$.<init>(StorageUtils.scala:213)
 ```

-A: Change your SDK to 1.8 as shown below.
+A: Change your project JDK to 1.8 as shown below.

 ![IntelliJ Choose JDK 8](IntelliJ-Choose-JDK8.png)